JuliaGtk/Gtk4.jl/docs/src/manual/properties.md

 ## Getter and setter methods

-Some properties have corresponding getter and setter C methods that can be accessed in the submodule `G_`.
+Some properties have corresponding getter and setter C methods.
+It's recommended that you use these when they exist, as they are a little faster and more type stable.
+For example the function `visible` gets or sets the property "visible" of a `GtkWidget`:

-Some of the most important or useful are also pulled into the Gtk4 module.
-For example the function `visible` just calls `G_.set_visible` and `G_.get_visible`:
 ```julia
 julia> visible(win)
 true